Provide and maintain centralized criminal record and identification information.

 Average Number of Days to Disseminate Criminal History Information by Criminal Records and Identification

 Analysis of results and challenges: Through a significant re-engineering process, an additional fingerprint expert, temporary staffing reallocation, and intense staff effort, the Records and Identification Bureau (Bureau) remarkably improved processing time in FY2010.
-The Bureau was able to maintain this substantially reduced turnaround time in FY2011 and FY2012, and will continue to assess processes and procedures to further reduce the time it takes to process a background check for employment or licensing purposes.
-However, in FY2014, significant staffing changes occurred, resulting in a significant increase in the time it took to process fingerprints.
+The Bureau was able to maintain this substantially reduced turnaround time in FY2011 and FY2012 and continues to assess processes and procedures to further reduce the time it takes to process a background check for employment or licensing purposes.
+However, in FY2014, significant staffing changes occurred resulting in a significant increase in the time it took to process fingerprints.

 |C1: Core Service - Reduce the instances of missing disposition information for criminal cases over two years old.|